sirkibsirkib/python_tut/tasks/task0_greeter/prompt.md

 ## Prompt

 Write a script that will wait for the user to input their name as a string.
 Once they have done so, the program will display a custom output to greet the user.
 For instance, here is an example of a corrext interaction.
 This is what the user would see on their screen.
-To make it clear what is INPUT (and not output), input lines are prefixed with `>>>`.
+To make it clear what is INPUT (and not output), input lines are prefixed with `>>> `.
 This doesn't have to be the case for your program.

 ```
 Please give your name:
-$Bob
+>>> Bob
 Welcome to python, Bob!
 ```